 Daniel Sanchez is a User Experience Strategy & Technologies consultant at SAP and is based in Palo Alto, California.

-Disclaimer: The information in this article is as up-to-date as the and could be on the date that the article was last updated.
+Disclaimer: The information in this article is as up-to-date as it could be on the date that the article was last updated.
 The author’s opinions are his own.